palewire/first-visual-story/readthedocs/index.rst

 .. image:: _static/hello-minimap.png?v=2
     :width: 100%

 Just for fun, let's add a couple creature comforts to map.
-By default, the scroll wheel on your mouse will trigger zooms on the map.
+By default, the scroll wheel on your mouse or laptop trackpad will trigger zooms on the map.
 Some people (Armand!) have strong feelings about this.
 Let's do them a favor and turn it off.

 .. code-block:: javascript
     :emphasize-lines: 1-3